 The Company currently qualifies as a RIC under the Code for pass-through treatment because it meets certain diversification and distribution requirements under the Code.
 The Company would cease to qualify for pass-through tax treatment if it were unable to comply with these requirements.
 The Company also could be subject to a four percent excise tax (and, in certain cases, corporate level income tax) if it failed to make certain gain or income distributions.
 (See Item 2.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations -- Recent Developments -- Sub-Chapter M Status.")
-The lack of pass-through tax treatment could have a material adverse effect on the total return, if any, obtainable from an investment in the Company.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations --Recent Developments -- Sub-Chapter M Status.")
+The lack of passthrough tax treatment could have a material adverse effect on the total return, if any, obtainable from an investment in the Company.
 If the Company fails to qualify as a RIC, the Company would become subject to Federal income tax as if it were an ordinary C Corporation, which tax would result in a corresponding reduction in the Company's net assets and the amount of income available for distribution to the Company's stockholders.
+Loss of RIC status could have an adverse effect on the price of the Company's common stock.